 - 7.4.
 As data for total consumption is not available on an annual basis and in any case would not reflect Worcestershire's contribution to the Managed Aggregate Supply System through the amounts exported, consideration must be given to trends in the amounts sold annually.
 An average of the last 3 years sales gives an indication of the most recent trend in demand. - 7.5.
-For sand and gravel, the 3-year average from 2017-2019 is 0.570 million tonnes.
+For sand and gravel, the 3-year average from 2019-2021 is 0.543 million tonnes.
 This is almost exactly the same as the 10-year average (0.4% higher) and may therefore indicate that the 10-year average figure is representative of current levels of demand. - 7.6.
-However, the 3-year average is 14% lower than the 2019 sales figure, and the trend across these years has been for sales to increase rather than being static at around this level.
-This may therefore indicate that the 3-year average could be an under-representation of the current and potential future market demand. - 7.7.
-For crushed rock, the 3-year average from 2018-2020 is 0 tonnes.
-As there were no sites in Worcestershire producing crushed rock in the last 3 years, no trends in demand can be derived from sales data over this period.
+However, the 3-year average is 14% lower than the 2021 sales figure, and the trend across recent years has been for sales to increase rather than being static at around this level.
+This may therefore indicate that the 3-year